What is required to have a Towbar installed at my home or workplace?

 Can I come to you?

-Yes, we have a work space at Gungahlin where you can drop your vehicle off to have the towbar fitted.
+Yes, we have a workshop in Mitchell where you can drop your vehicle off to have the towbar fitted.

 Do you require power?

 No all of our vehicles are self-sufficient and do not require access to power.

 All of our towbar fitters carry mobile eftpos machines and payment can be made via cash, card including Visa, MasterCard or AMEX.